mdancho84/mdancho84.github.io/_posts/2021-12-20-portfoliodown.md

 __What next?
 How do you gain that elusive data science career?!__

-## Getting a Career in Data Science
+## 🚀 Launching a Career in Data Science

 I'll have detailed training coming soon on how to build professional profiles in 2022 as part of an upcoming module on __"Launching a Data Science Career in 30-days".__